 Module trase.tools.aws.metadata

-This module creates and manages metadata; primarily intended for objects in AWS S3, but not necessarily limited to this.
+This module creates and manages metadata for objects uploaded to AWS S3.

-The initial aim of this metadata is to record the following information for our S3 objects:
+The aim of this metadata is to record some basic provenance for our S3 objects:

-• The script that produced the object (e.g. file path relative to Git and commit hash)
+• The script that produced the object (file path relative to Git and commit hash)

 • The person that ran the script